skhcjh231/blog-post/content/docs/spring24/16_/_index.md

 ## **Understanding the problem: Uniform computation in Transformers**

 These days, most language models are based on Transformers, and we stack these blocks to make big models.
 When given an input sequence, tokens pass through these blocks to predict the next token.
 The problem is that the models spread computations uniformly across input sequences.
 Transformers use the same amount of computation for essential tokens as for non-essential ones.
 For instance, predicting a token within a sentence is cheaper than predicting the first token of the next sentence.
-Researchers want to address this issue by making Transformers focus their computations on the tokens that is important.
+Researchers want to address this issue by making Transformers focus on important tokens by allocating less computing resources.

 ## **Conditional Computation for transformers**
 - Early exiting

   Early Exit method is a method when the model decides to end computation on a given token, allowing it skips the remaining layers.
 Difference between MoD is, MoD can choose whether skip middle layer or not, but Early Exit method can't.

 - CoLT5

 - Mixture of Experts (MoE)